Organizing Principles

 Expression

-Reality is expressed via personality’s attention on an imagined outcome with the intention to make it so.
+Reality is expressed via personality’s attention on an imagined outcome with the intention of making it so.
 The imagined outcome is a mostly unconscious function of personality’s Worldview.

 Focus